+a. typeDefn

-a. typeDefnb. forward
+b. forward

 A typeDeclaration gives a name to a type.
 The type name can subsequently be used in place of the full type definition.
-A named type is equivalent to the type that it names.
+A named type is equivalent to the type that it names (except when exported, see "Type Equivalence and Assignability").